chnm/thatcamp-org/wp-content/plugins/bbpress-notify-nospam/readme.txt

 == Changelog ==
+= 1.18.6 =
+* Improvement: Support for environments that do not provide mb_convert_encoding().

+= 1.18.5 =
+* Fix: Fix PHP notice by setting default value to wp_mail_error property in case third-party mailers fail and don't call the wp_mail_error action.

+= 1.18.4 =
+* Fix: Correctly handle DOMDOcument calls on PHP older than 5.3.6.

+= 1.18.3 =
+* Fix: Added back the filters to stop default notifications in some cases where removing the core notification action wasn't working.

 = 1.18.2 =
 * Fix: Future Publish was not working.
 * Fix: Better handling of blocking bbPress core notifications if Overrides is on, to make sure we don't send out multiple messages (ours plus the default one).